FC 26 vs FC 25: Full Comparison of Gameplay Changes

 Competitive Gameplay

+Competitive mode elevates the skill gap in FC 26 vs FC 25 online play.
 This is the gameplay style you'll experience in all online head-to-head modes: Ultimate Team, Clubs, Online Seasons, and Online Friendlies.
 It's built from the ground up for fast-paced, responsive, and skill-based action.

 The philosophy here is to reduce randomness and reward pure player input.
 The goal is for you to feel like every outcome is a direct result of your skill.
 Key features include: